-Besides being man’s best friends and giving unconditional love to their owners, recent research proves that dogs can be beneficial for their families’ health, especially the youngest members if we introduce pet exposure from a young age.
+When it comes to kids and pets, a man’s best friend gives unconditional love to their owners, recent research proves that dogs can be beneficial for their families’ health, especially the youngest members if we introduce pet exposure from a young age.

 A new study conducted by the University of Alberta explains just how owning a dog reduces the possibility for a child to be obese or suffer from severe cases of allergy.
 The non-development of these common health conditions in children is associated with two types of microbes that children growing up with dogs tend to have more.